kyma-project/serverless/docs/contributor/04-10-testing-strategy.md

 Each pull request to the repository triggers the following CI/CD jobs that verify the Serverless Operator reconciliation logic and run integration tests of the Serverless module:

-- `markdown / documentation-link-check` - Checks if there are no broken links in the pull request `.md` files.
-For the configuration, see the [mlc.config.json](https://github.com/kyma-project/serverless/blob/main/.mlc.config.json) and the [markdown.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/markdown.yaml) files.
 - `lint / operator-lint` - Is responsible for the Operator linting and static code analysis.
 For the configuration, see the [lint.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/lint.yaml) file.
 - `lint / serverless-lint` - Is responsible for the Serverless linting and static code analysis.
 For the configuration, see the [lint.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/lint.yaml) file.
 - `unit tests / operator-unit-tests` - Runs basic unit tests of Operator's logic.
 For the configuration, see the [unit-tests.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/unit-tests.yaml) file.